Are decluttering and mental health connected?

-During a Covid lockdown in July, South Australia’s Chief Public Health Officer, Professor Nicola Spurrier suggested it could be a good time to go through your sock drawer.
+During a Covid lockdown in July, South Australia’s Public Health Officer, Professor Nicola Spurrier had a novel suggestion.
+She said it could be a good time to go through your sock drawer.

 Some people scoffed at the idea.
-Folks were losing employment, home schooling their kids, drinking wine for breakfast and generally feeling pretty disrupted.
+Folks were out of work, remote-schooling their kids, drinking wine for breakfast and generally feeling pretty disrupted.
 Such a frivolous notion in a dire situation!

 Others followed through with her advice and proudly posted their results online.